mohan210782/react-material-ui-table-grid-toggle/README.md

 React Table and Grid toggle has visualized data from CSV (got from https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC)

-The component created for visualize the data in Tow different formate "Table and Card"
+The component  "Stocks" created  to visualize the data in two different forms "Table and Card"

-THis project usr Material UI
+THis project used Material UI

 ## Available Scripts